 The prayers from the clergy and those half-heartened replies from the pews are totally discarded by God.
 They don’t know God, and He doesn’t know them.

 If a saved person attends a Catholic mass, for example, they are expected to stand, sit, kneel, and even pray to the saints and Mary.
 By their very presence and participation, they are crucifying Jesus afresh because the mass dictates this, and therefore many will go on to lose their testimonies!

-But as far as a protestant service is concerned, the vicar is simply telling those present what they actually want to hear not what the need to hear.
+But as far as an apostate protestant service is concerned, the vicar is simply telling those present what they actually want to hear not what the need to hear.
 The service is all about them.
 It’s humanistic through and through and designed to make them feel better about their loss.
 No gospel will be preached.
 No talk of holiness or repentance will be explained.
 No message about sin or the need for people to examine themselves in light of Holy Scripture.
 And no warning about eternal Hell for unbelievers.

 After the service, the vicar will normally travel with the family in the possession of cars and conclude the funeral at either the crematorium or graveside.
 Sometimes prayers or poems are offered before heading off to either the nearest pub or someone’s home to commence the wake.

 Vicars are nearly always invited to attend, and many of them will.
 Food and alcohol are on tap, and with the rawness of just burying a friend or relative, alchohol is quickly consumed, and this is when problems arise.

 On two separate occasions while my father and I were still babes in Christ, and not knowing any better, we naively attempted to preach the gospel to family and friends at an Anglican and Catholic funeral.